itucsdb1817/itucsdb1817/docs/source/developer/member1.rst

-* Save function uses insert into query to create a User tuple (details of initializations are at BaseModel section).
+* ``user.save()`` function uses "INSERT" query from base.py to create a User tuple (details of initializations are at BaseModel section).
-* ``logged_in`` function checks if there is a user in the session and returns user if there is any
+* ``logged_in`` function checks if there is a user in the session and returns user if it exists.
-* Flask-bcrypt library is used to store the password hashed in the database which is a much safer approach
-* Flask-WTF is used for all forms in the project

 **Login**

+Users can login with their username and password unless they are banned.

 .. code-block:: python